djwrisley/RLAC/_posts/2024-02-01-DLN-assignment-S24.md

 The Digital Literacy Narrative is a progressive assignment in *three* steps, which will be completed over the course of the semester, as well as being graded twice.
 This first stage is for setting up the assignment and is ungraded.

-**Step 1**: copy the response provided by `chatGPT` given below and to place it in your highest level folder as a file named `dln.md`.
+**Step 1**: copy the response provided by `chatGPT` given below and to place it in your `pages` folder as a file named `dln.md`.
 You can use the `yaml` header in our schedule for the top of the page.
 Save and commit and make sure you can see this on your page.
 You will have to add a new tab to the element of the code which controls navigation on the site.

 (3 dashes)
 title: "Schedule S24"
 permalink: /schedule/
 author_profile: false
 (3 dashes)

+Starting with this response as a page, you will complete the following 3 steps over the course of the semester.

 **Step 1 Due date:** 8 February 2024, ungraded.
 {: .notice}